 We do not have any manufacturing facilities or personnel.
 We currently obtain all of our supply of PRP for clinical development through our Manufacturing Service Agreement (the "MSA") with Amatsigroup, and we expect to continue to rely on Amatsigroup for the manufacture of clinical and, if necessary, commercial quantities of PRP.
 We anticipate that our payments to Amatsigroup under the MSA will range between \$2.5 million and \$5.0 million over three years, when the finished drug product is manufactured and released for clinical trials.
-We have spent a total of \$1,689,146 as of June 30, 2019 under the MSA.
+The Company has spent a total of \$1,689,146 of costs to date under this contract of which \$49,854 was expensed in fiscal 2019, \$701,973 in fiscal 2018 and \$937,319 in fiscal 2017.
 The MSA shall continue for a term of three years unless extended by mutual agreement in writing.
-Either party to the MSA has the right to terminate the MSA by written notice to the other party if the other party commits a material breach of the MSA (subject to a 30-day cure period).
+Either party to the MSA has the right to terminate.
+The MSA expired in 2019 and may be extended by mutual agreement in writing with a possible extension currently under consideration.
 If we are not current with payments to Amatsigroup and Amatsigroup terminates the MSA or suspends its manufacturing services to us, this adversely affect our supply of PRP and result in harm to our business and results of operations.